amperity/amperity-docs/amperity_reference/source/attribute_repeat_365_days.rst

 .. attribute-repeat-365-first-start

 You can access if a customer made a second purchase within 365 days of their first purchase from the **Segment Editor**.
-To add this attribute to your segment, click **Add criteria**, select the **Transaction Attributes Extended** table, select the **First Order Is Retained** attribute, apply a condition, and then specify a value.
+To add this attribute to your segment, To add these attributes to your segment, click **Add condition** and then **Add attribute**.
+Select the **Transaction Attributes Extended** source, select the **First Order Is Retained** attribute, apply a condition, and then specify a value.

 .. attribute-repeat-365-first-end